 - Interconnected to every other smoke alarm in the dwelling.

 - Powered by an enduring power source (either hard-wired to the building’s electricity supply or contain a sealed battery that is capable of powering the smoke alarm for a minimum of 10 years from the date of manufacture).

-Due to the large number of properties that will need to be made compliant by January 2022, we recommend that properties are upgraded as soon as possible before smoke alarms expire.
+Due to the large number of rental properties that still need to be made compliant by January 2022, we recommend that properties are upgraded as soon as possible.
 More...

-Contact us to arrange a free smoke alarm upgrade quote.
+Contact us today to arrange a free smoke alarm upgrade quote!